Up & Down: Mukalil Oralundu

 Up & Down: Mukalil Oralundu is a 2013 Malayalam psychological thriller film directed by T. K. Rajeev Kumar.
 It is very loosely based on the 2011 Hollywood film Elevator.
 The story unfolds in a lift where nine people are stuck.
-Indrajith, Prathap Pothen, K. B. Ganesh Kumar, Rejith Menon, Baiju, Nandhu, Remya Nambeesan, Sruthi Menon, and master Devaraman play the nine characters who got trapped inside the lift.
+Indrajith Sukumaran, Prathap Pothen, K. B. Ganesh Kumar, Rejith Menon, Baiju Santhosh, Nandu, Remya Nambeesan, Shruthy Menon and Master Devaraman plays the nine characters who got trapped inside the lift.
 Meghana Raj, Vijayakumar, Jaikrishnan, Kochu Preman are the other important cast.
+Basil Joseph debuted as an actor through this film.
 The film is produced by V. Balachandran, R. Karunamurthi and Latha Kurien Rajeev under the banner of Blue Mermaid Picture Company.
 The script is penned by Sunny Joseph and Manuel George and camera is cranked by Jomon Thomas.

 Almost the entire narrative takes place inside the limited space that is the lift and the entire storyline is set over a period of a few hours on a particular day.